 Notes & Resources

-A compilation of lecture notes, moocs and webpages which I have found being worth browsing along the way.
+A compilation of lecture notes, MOOCs and webpages which I have found being worth browsing along the way.
 Unless stated otherwise, all resources are available in English.
 This page is under construction, so it might be a bit messy in some places :) Some links might also be broken; in that case please reach out and I'll try to fix it.

-Undergraduate
+Undergraduate mathematics

 - Hundreds of exercises (in French) to practice differential calculus and analysis: Analyse - recueil d’exercices et aide mémoire.
 (Jacques Douchet) Vol.1 and Vol.2.